TOURNAMENT

 232 SK

-In the fall tournaments, the power karate combos are:
+In the fall tournaments, the power karate combos for white through green are:

 145 P8